-Section 125 Plan: BUDC offers a "Section 125 Plan" that allows employees to make contributions toward out-of-pocket medical expenses or dependent care expenses on a "before tax", rather than "after tax", basis.
+Section 125 Plan: BUDC offers a flexible spending account (FSA) that allows employees to make contributions toward out-of-pocket medical expenses or dependent care expenses on a "before tax", rather than "after tax", basis.

-Paid Holidays: BUDC provides Full-Time Employees and Part-Time Regular Employees with twelve (12) paid holidays per year.
+Paid Holidays: BUDC provides Full-Time Employees and Part-Time Regular Employees with thirteen (13) paid holidays per year.
 They are listed in the BUDC Employee Manual.
 Part-Time Regular Employees are eligible for holiday pay in proportion to the number of hours they are normally scheduled to work.
 Part-Time Employees are not eligible for holiday pay.

-Paid Family Leave: Since January 1, 2018, BUDC is required to offer paid family leave under New York State's new Paid Family Leave (PFL) statute.
+Paid Family Leave: BUDC offers paid family leave under New York State's Paid Family Leave (PFL) statute.
 PFL provides paid time off so an employee can:

-- bond with a newly born, adopted, or fostered child; - care for a family member with a serious health condition, or; - assist loved ones when a family member is deployed abroad on active military duty.
+- bond with a newly born, adopted, or fostered child; - care for a family member with a serious health condition, or;

+assist loved ones when a family member is deployed abroad on active military duty.

-Vacation, Personal and Sick Days: After a ninety (90) day Introductory Period, BUDC provides all Full-Time Employees with fifteen (15) vacation days per year, three (3) personal days per year and nine (9) sick days per year.
+Vacation, Personal and Sick Days: After a ninety (90) day introductory period, BUDC provides all Full-Time Employees with fifteen (15) vacation days per year, three (3) personal days per year and nine (9) sick days per year.
 Employees with ten (10) or more years of service receive an additional five (5) days of vacation per year.
 Part-Time Regular Employees are eligible for vacation, personal and sick pay in proportion to the number of hours they are normally scheduled to work.
 Part-Time Employees are not eligible for vacation, personal or sick pay.
 Note:

-- The Introductory Period does not apply to those employees hired as of January 1, 2012.
+- The introductory period does not apply to those employees hired as of January 1, 2012.
 These employees have an "anniversary date" that corresponds to the date they were originally hired by ECIDA. - Any sick leave that exceeds five consecutive working days requires satisfactory documentation from a physician or similar medical professional. - The BUDC President must approve all sick leave requests when an individual employee's sickness record indicates frequent, patterned or persistent levels of absence.